markmead/alpinejs-component/README.md

 ></x-component>
 ```

-Or, if you want all stylesheets you can use `styles="global"`
+Or, if you want to include all stylesheets you can use `styles="global"`

 ### Inline Stylesheet